 One of the most popular sources for personalized content is social media.
 From Instagram’s Explore tab to TikTok’s For You page, most platforms have a function where they curate posts for each individual using an algorithm that analyzes user activity.

 Some platforms even share personalized roundups for users, adding data points to quick videos to create unique (and shareable) compilations.
-Facebook’s Friendship Anniversaries roundups and Snapchat’s Recaps are notable forms of this.
+Spotify Wrapped leaps to mind with its personalized year in review delivering your ultimate playlist.

-As a result, users now expect personalized content on social media.
+With this kind of personalization increasingly common, users now expect personalized content online.
 They’ll hide or mark posts as irrelevant to optimize their experience.
-Scrambling to stay in front of their customers, brands have had to prioritize personalization in their social media strategies.
+Scrambling to stay in front of their customers, brands have had to prioritize a personalized approach throughout their marketing efforts.

 Here’s an example from O2, you can see how the video changes based on the user’s device and interest.
 Dynamic ads like these get up to 7x return on ad spend simply because they’re more engaging and more targeted for the individual.